OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-pivottables.md

 PivotTables streamline larger data sets.
 They allow the quick manipulation of grouped data.
 The Excel JavaScript API lets your add-in create PivotTables and interact with their components.

 If you are unfamiliar with the functionality of PivotTables, consider exploring them as an end user.
-See [Create a PivotTable to analyze worksheet data](https://support.office.com/article/Import-and-analyze-data-ccd3c4a6-272f-4c97-afbb-d3f27407fcde#ID0EAABAAA=PivotTables) for a good primer on these tools.
+See [Create a PivotTable to analyze worksheet data](https://support.office.com/en-us/article/Import-and-analyze-data-ccd3c4a6-272f-4c97-afbb-d3f27407fcde#ID0EAABAAA=PivotTables) for a good primer on these tools.

 This article provides code samples for common scenarios.
-To further your understanding of the PivotTable API, see [**PivotTable**](/javascript/api/excel/excel.pivottable) and [**PivotTableCollection**](/javascript/api/excel/excel.pivottablecollection).
+To further your understanding of the PivotTable API, see [**PivotTable**](/javascript/api/excel/excel.pivottable) and [**PivotTableCollection**](/javascript/api/excel/excel.pivottable).

 > [!IMPORTANT]
 > PivotTables created with OLAP are not currently supported.
-There is also no support for Power Pivot.

 ## Hierarchies